-Summertime can come with acute injuries or repetitive stress from sports such as tennis, squash, basketball, baseball, surfing, biking, golf or a fall on the hand-also known as a FOOSH injury (fall on outstretched hand injury).
+Many acute injuries or repetitive stress injuries can come from sports such as tennis, squash, basketball, baseball, surfing, biking, golf or a fall on the hand-also known as a FOOSH injury all on outstretched hand injury).

-It’s a good idea to get checked out after any kind of fall on your hand, if you have lingering pain.
-It may be confusing to decide should I stretch or immobilize it?
+It’s a good idea to get checked out after any kind of fall on your hand if you have lingering pain.
+It may be confusing to decide if you should stretch or immobilize it?

 Swelling can dissipate after an impact, and a fracture of a carpal bone in the wrist may not be apparent.